-My favorite part of going to a farm is talking to the owners and hearing their story.
+My favorite part of going to a farm is talking to the owners and hearing their stories.
 It makes the food just a little sweeter and I appreciate their passion for what they do.
 Melanie runs this five-acre farm with four varieties of blueberries mostly by herself.
 We did a video interview with her about how she operates this farm and what it takes each year to be ready for picking season.
 That interview is in our course, The Garden Classroom.

 Even though we stuffed ourselves with blueberries at the farm, I still came home and made these muffins.
 It can’t get much more farm to table than that!

 Enjoy the muffins.
 I warn you in advance that they will disappear fast!
 Better make a few batches.
 If you went picking just freeze your berries in 2 cup portions in zip-top bags.
 They will be ready to go for most recipes.